alechowski/Snake-game/README.md

 ## General Information
- - This is my first game created in JavaScript, lots of inspirations was taken from some video curses and similar game projects.
+ - This is my first game created in JavaScript.
+I drew inspiration from various video courses and similar game projects during its development.

 ## Room for Improvement
+ - In the near future, I plan to refactor this project to be more object-oriented and potentially work on improving the graphical aspects.

 ---